 2025 Supplemental Security Income or Social Security Statement

-Low-income families may qualify for the Low-Income Self-Sufficiency Plan.
-This program allows you to make affordable monthly payments based on your income.
+Income qualified families may be eligible for the Low-Income Self-Sufficiency Plan, which offers affordable monthly payments based on household income.